 If you struggle with identifying your peak productivity hours as well, then keep reading for tips on how to find and make the most of your most productive hours.

-To help you work through this exercise, you can download my printable Energy Level Tracker or just get a pen and paper handy.
+To help you work through this exercise, you can download my printable Energy Level Tracker (no email required) or just get a pen and paper handy.

 Identify your peak productivity hours